Glossary of Dental Health Terms

 general dentist: the primary care dental provider.
 This dentist diagnoses, treats, and manages overall oral health care needs, including gum care, root canals, fillings, crowns, veneers, bridges, preventive education, and treating diseases of the mouth.

 gingiva: the soft tissue that surrounds the base of the teeth; the pink tissue around the teeth.

 gingivectomy: surgical removal of gum tissue.

-gingivitis: inflamed, swollen, and reddish gum tissue that may bleed easily when touched or brushed.
-It is the first step in a series of events that begins with plaque build up in the mouth and may end -- if not properly treated -- with periodontitis and tooth loss due to destruction of the tissue that surrounds and supports the teeth.
+: inflamed, swollen, and reddish gum tissue that may bleed easily when touched or brushed.
+It is the first stage in a series of events that begins with plaque build up in the mouth and may end -- if not properly treated -- with periodontitis and tooth loss due to destruction of the tissue that surrounds and supports the teeth.

 gingivoplasty: a procedure performed by periodontists to reshape the gum tissue.

 gold fillings: an alternative to silver amalgam fillings.